 What is a Linen Shift Dress?

-A linen shift dress is a classic summer sundress that is casual, relaxed, and comfy, but it also has an air of sophistication.
+A linen shift dress is a classic summer sundress that is casual, relaxed, and comfy but also has an air of sophistication.
 Like all shift dresses, it is short (usually a couple of inches above the knee), has clean, simple lines, and hangs straight down from the shoulders.
 It typically has a rounded or boat neckline and is usually sleeveless.

 A shift dress cut is very forgiving, especially when you have a mature figure and are trying to minimize your midlife middle.
-And of course, the looser fit keeps you cool in summer, especially when the dress is linen.
+And, of course, the looser fit keeps you cool in summer, especially when the dress is linen.

 Why I love this Blue Linen Shift Dress